 When considering a leave, it is important for Scholars to know how their financial aid could be impacted and this will vary based on the type of financial aid in question and when the Scholar decides to take the leave.

-Donaghey Scholars Program Funding: The Donaghey Scholars Program guarantees eight semesters of funding.
+Donaghey Scholars Honors Program Funding: The Donaghey Scholars Honors Program guarantees eight semesters of funding.
 If the Scholar schedules the leave in advance, their funding for the semester will be put on hold and can be used when they return.
 So, effectively, no funding is lost.
 However, if the Scholar withdraws from a semester, they will lose that semester’s funding and be responsible for any tuition charges, fees, housing costs, etc. for any additional semesters required for graduation.

 State Aid and Other Private Scholarships: Different scholarships have different continuing eligibility requirements and Scholars are subject to all of these.
 Upon deciding to take a leave, the Scholar should see a Financial Aid counselor to discuss their specific aid packages and what should be done to be able to renew funding upon their return.
 For Scholars scheduling leave in advance, a request can be made to hold state and private scholarships until their return.
 However, for Scholars withdrawing from the semester, it is important to know that they could lose state scholarships for not completing the requisite number of hours.

 To request a leave of absence from the Donaghey Scholars Honors Program, the Scholar must write a letter, which can be sent electronically, to the Program Director.
 The letter should briefly explain the circumstances and include the Scholar’s planned timeline for return.
 Once the request is approved by the Director, the letter will be placed in the Scholar’s file and can serve as evidence that the student can return in good standing or indicate that the student must be readmitted by the Donaghey Scholars Honors Program Policy Council.